ac-z/quadletron/README.md

 ### How?

-The directory `archiso-profile` is set up for use with Arch Linux's fantastic `mkarchiso` tool, which creates live Arch images for use with removeable media.
+The directory `archiso-profile` is set up for use with Arch Linux's fantastic `mkarchiso` tool, which creates live Arch images to boot from removeable media.
-The Quadletron container includes `archiso` and the profile directory on build.
-With each run, the container makes a variation of `archiso-profile` that incorporates changes from a "Quadletron dir", which contains Podman Quadlets (ending in ".container") as well as env var configs for individual users (ending in ".user").
+The Quadletron container includes `mkarchiso` and a copy of the profile dir on build.
+With each run, the container makes a variation of `archiso-profile` that incorporates changes from a "Quadletron dir", which contains Podman Quadlet files as well as *.user files that the container script reads in order to add users and SSH public keys.

-An example Quadletron dir is available in `example_quadletron_dir`.
-Note that it includes a file with neither of the extensions the script looks for.
-This file, and any others lacking ".container" or ".user", will be ignored.

 ### Helper script